Although mindfulness meditation is all the rage nowadays, most people have little time for formal practice.

 Checking email has now become, for many, what we do in between other tasks, sometimes as a kind of break.

-Instead, drop the email and have a little mindfulness mini-break.
+Instead, drop the email and practice one of the mindfulness exercises.

 Turn away from the computer/tablet/smartphone and sit for a moment noticing the sensations in your mind and body.

 How do you feel?
 What can you hear?

 Try to be as present in that moment.

 If your mind wanders off to tasks that you have to complete or starts working over things that happened yesterday, let these go.

 Gently bring your mind’s focus back to the present.
 Just be wherever you are for a few moments.